curl/everything-curl/libcurl.md

 option.
 All options take exactly one argument and you must always pass exactly three parameters to the curl_easy_setopt() calls.

-Since the curl_easy_setopt() call accepts several hundred options and the various options accept a variety of different types of arguments, it is very important to read up on the specifics and provide exactly the argument type the specific option supports and expects.
+Since the curl_easy_setopt() call accepts several hundred different options and the various options accept a variety of different types of arguments, it is very important to read up on the specifics and provide exactly the argument type the specific option supports and expects.
 Passing in the wrong type can lead to unexpected side-effects or hard to understand hiccups.

 The perhaps most important option that every transfer needs, is the URL. libcurl cannot perform a transfer without knowing which URL it concerns so you